osmosis-labs/osmosis/tests/localosmosis/README.md

 sudo apt install docker-compose -y
 ```

 7. Compile the local:osmosis-se docker image (~15 minutes, since this process modifies the testnet genesis you provided above).
+You may change the exported ID to whatever you want the chain-id to be.
+In this example, we will use the chain-id of localosmosis.
 ```
 cd $HOME/osmosis
+export ID=local
 make localnet-build-state-export
 ```
-docker build -t local:osmosis-se -f tests/localosmosis/Dockerfile-stateExport . --build-arg ID="testing"

 8. Start the local:osmosis-se docker image
 ```
 make localnet-start-state-export
 ```

 You will then go through the genesis intialization process.
-This will take ~20 minutes.
-You will then hit the first block (not block 1, but the block number after your snapshot was taken), and then you will just see a bunch of p2p error logs.
-This will happen for about 1 hour, and then you will finally hit blocks at a normal pace.
+This will take ~15 minutes.
+You will then hit the first block (not block 1, but the block number after your snapshot was taken), and then you will just see a bunch of p2p error logs with some KV store logs. **This will happen for about 1 hour**, and then you will finally hit blocks at a normal pace.

 9. On your host machine, add this specific wallet which holds a large amount of osmo funds
 ```